 Cervical cancer – early detection and referral

 The risk of cervical cancer is significantly reduced through HPV vaccination and cervical screening programmes, however, there are still an average of 171 females newly diagnosed with cervical cancer each year (from 2015 - 2020) in New Zealand.
-Upcoming changes to the cervical screening programme in New Zealand in 2023, including moving to HPV primary screening, are predicted to further reduce the burden of cervical cancer.
+The move from cytology-based to HPV-based primary cervical screening is predicted to further reduce the burden of cervical cancer over time.

 1 comments